top of page

 It’s been nearly 18 months since I lost my sister, Lisa, to suicide.
 The grief journey has been long, complicated, and filled with unexpected turns.
-What I remember most about her today is not just how she died—but how she lived.
+However, what I remember most about her today is not just how she died—but how she lived.

 What I Remember Most About Lisa

 She was also one of the most giving people I’ve ever met.
 She gave freely—her time, her money, whatever she had.
 Lisa regularly collected and donated clothes, shoes, and toys for families in need.
 She gave from the heart.
-This is what I would tell you now, nearly eighteen months after she died by suicide.
+Nearly eighteen months after she died by suicide, this is what I would tell you now.

 The Early Days of Grief

-If you had asked me in the weeks following her death, though, I probably would’ve told you a very different story—one focused on her ten-month struggle with depression and anxiety.
-Back then, every memory of Lisa was overshadowed by her illness and her death.
+In the weeks following her death, though, I probably would have told you a very different story—one focused on her ten-month struggle with depression and anxiety.
+At that time, every memory of Lisa was overshadowed by her illness and death.

-The “firsts” without her—birthdays, holidays, family milestones—only deepened the ache.
-They were sharp reminders of what I had lost.
-Her death didn’t just take her away physically.
-It took possibility.
+The “firsts” without her—birthdays, holidays, and family milestones—only deepened the ache.
+They served as sharp reminders of what I had lost.
+Her death didn’t just take her away physically; it took away possibilities.
 I would never again spend time picking out a “sister” birthday card.
 There would be no more gifts labeled “To Lisa.”
 Without knowing it, I had already hosted our last family gathering with her present.

 The Weight of Unanswered Questions

-I was gutted.
+I was completely devastated.
 Why didn’t she stay?
 For me?
 For her daughter?
 For her grandchildren, her cousin… even her cat?
-I asked myself what more I could have done.
-What I missed.
-What I could have said.
-Grief can be cruel like that—layered with guilt and relentless in its questioning.
+I constantly asked myself what more I could have done.
+What did I miss?
+What could I have said?
+Grief can be cruel like that—layered with guilt and relentless questioning.

 Understanding Suicide Through a New Lens

-It’s taken time—nearly eighteen months—for me to understand something essential: Lisa’s suicide wasn’t about me.
+It has taken me nearly eighteen months to understand something essential: Lisa’s suicide wasn’t about me.
 It wasn’t a choice between me and death.
-Her depression created blinders—she was in the tunnel.
-She couldn’t see beyond the pain, couldn’t see us, couldn’t see another way forward.
-To her, dying wasn’t a choice so much as the only escape from the anguish she felt—a mistaken belief that she was a burden, that there was no hope.
+Her depression created blinders—she was trapped in a tunnel.
+She couldn’t see beyond the pain or envision another way forward.
+To her, dying wasn’t a choice; it was an escape from the anguish she felt—a mistaken belief that she was a burden and that there was no hope.
 I now know her death wasn’t a rejection of us—it was a symptom of a mind in pain.

 She Lived, Too

-What I’ve come to realize is this: Lisa’s legacy doesn’t have to be framed by depression.
-Her story doesn’t have to end with suicide.
-Because Lisa lived!
+What I’ve come to realize is this: Lisa’s legacy doesn’t have to be defined by her depression.
+Her story doesn’t have to end with suicide, because Lisa lived!
 She was an amazing sister, mom, and grandma.
 She was a bold, ambitious businesswoman who built a residential moving company from scratch and made nearly a quarter of a million dollars in her first eighteen months of business!
-She was my best friend, my travel buddy, and my partner in crime.
-We had plans—so many things we were still going to do.
-Lisa, like all of us, was a beautifully complex human being.
+Lisa was my best friend, my travel buddy, and my partner in crime.
+We had plans—so many things we were still going to do together.
+Just like all of us, Lisa was a beautifully complex human being.
 Strong and struggling.
 Hopeful and hurting.
 Loving and flawed.

 No One Is Just One Moment